-Detail Amount Pupil premium funding allocation this academic year £90633 Recovery premium funding allocation this academic year £6166 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £96,799 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £101,841.00 Recovery premium funding allocation this academic year £23,925.00 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £125,766.00 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year

-Part A: Pupil premium strategy plan
+Part A: Pupil premium strategy plan.
 Statement of intent

-At Overdale School, we intend to encourage our children to develop respect, both self-respect and respect for others, resilience and responsibility.
+At Overdale School, we intend to encourage our children to develop respect, both self-respect and respect for others, to take responsibility for their own actions and understand the responsibilities of others, whilst developing resilience to maintain and a positive attitude to school life and the world.
 Our drive to instil these values in our pupils from disadvantaged backgrounds is rooted in a desire to give children the best possible start in life.
 We achieve this through careful, accurate and timely assessments to identify individual needs as well as developing a whole school nurturing approach to mental health and well-being.